dora-team/dora.dev/hugo/content/research/shared/ai/ai-as-a-tutor/index.md

 While critics worry students use AI to cheat, our research reveals something different: students are using AI to learn.
 At UC Berkeley, many students in technical fields are using AI to *teach them* rather than *do for them*: AI was a supplement to the role of professor, TA, or tutor.
 It was a resource for understanding difficult material, clarifying concepts, and refining technical work.

 This finding emerged from an eight-month mixed-methods research project to understand how UC Berkeley students in Electrical Engineering, Computer Science, Design, and Data Science are using artificial intelligence in their academic workflow.
-We focused on these fields as they provide an interesting lens for understanding how the next generation of developers are currently navigating AI.
+We focused on gathering perspectives from these  fields through in-depth interviewing and survey responses as they provide a lens for understanding how the next generation of developers are currently navigating AI.
 Our research began with a simple observation: AI use is no longer a unique edge-case; it is pervasive.
-Google’s DORA 2025 report found that more than 90% of professionals already use AI in their day-to-day work (DORA State of Software Development Report 2025).
-As these tools become foundational to industry, it’s crucial that students learn how to work with them thoughtfully.
-Understanding *how* students use these tools is now as important as teaching them technical skills.
+Google’s 2025 DORA report found that more than 90% of professionals already use AI in their day-to-day work ([State of AI-assisted Software Development 2025](/research/2025/dora-report/)).
+As these tools become foundational to industry, it’s crucial for future developers to learn how to work with them thoughtfully.

 ## Students as learners, AI as teacher

 Each of the students we spoke to described AI as a supplement to their typical learning resources.
 These engineering students stated that, rather than using AI to finish tasks for them, they wanted to use AI to help them understand the material, refine their technical skills, and quickly iterate on project ideas.
 AI was able to offer quick advice, further resources to check out, and high-level conceptual guidance.
 Before AI, this type of work was often limited to the scope of an office hour with a professor or a TA.
 If students wanted to discuss an idea for a project, for example, this was limited to the short amount of time allocated to each student in an office hour.
 Additionally, using AI gave technical students room to think more conceptually and creatively, since they were not burning time on the low level details.
 It also gave them the chance to step into the kind of project shaping role you would expect from a Product Manager or Creative Director.

-### Use for conceptual understanding
+## Use for conceptual understanding

 Across our interviews, a clear pattern emerged: students viewed AI as a learning companion rather than a productivity tool.
 In all 11 interviews, participants used the terms *“tutor”* or *“teacher”* when describing their relationship to AI.